Looking at Link Behavior Information

 A computer-implemented method includes receiving a request for a web page; retrieving information associated with the web page, wherein the information comprises a link and one or more link placeholders associated with the link; determining context information associated with the computing device; generating, based on the context information, behavior information for the link; and populating at least one of the one or more link placeholders with the behavior information.

 The inventors on this patent appear to have been members of the Google Place Page Team from a post they were co-authors on Make Google Place Pages Your Business Megaphone, and the patent filing includes a few different screenshots from Google Maps, including a Google Place page.
-It appears that they might have been tasked with trying to find a way to show Google Map enhancements differently based upon the kind of display device used to show them, whether a desktop computer with one type of browser, or a smartphone with a different version of a browser that might have a more limited means of displaying the results of clicking upon a link.
+So it appears that they might have been tasked with trying to find a way to show Google Map enhancements differently based upon the kind of display device used to show them, whether a desktop computer with one type of browser or a smartphone with a different version of a browser that might have a more limited means of displaying the results of clicking upon a link.

-As I noted at the start of this post, given Google’s movement into providing a browser, and increasingly working upon providing mobile access to the Web, it makes sense for them to pay more attention to the linking behaviors that they see upon webpages, and understand how those links might be displayed, especially in services that they offer, such as the information overlays on Maps in Google Maps search.
+As I noted at the start of this post, given Google’s movement into providing a browser and increasingly working upon providing mobile access to the Web, it makes sense for them to pay more attention to the linking behaviors that they see upon webpages, and understand how those links might be displayed, especially in services that they offer, such as the information overlays on Maps in Google Maps search.